 Will it be Less Expensive to Repair than Replace?

 Whenever we write an estimate for a customer, we prioritize safety and manufacturer recommendations.
 That means, if a part is compromised in a certain way, it will need to be replaced.
 In other cases, a part may be repairable, but the labor to complete the job is more expensive than buying a new part.
 In this type of scenario it is more advantageous to purchase a replacement part.

 How Do We Know if a Whole Door has to be Replaced or Just a Door Skin?

 We cut open the old skin to see if the intrusion beam is bent.
 If so, that’s a safety issue and the whole door must be replaced.

-Paintless dent repair is like magic!
-Unfortunately, not every car is a candidate for PDR.
-It depends on where the dent is located and the depth of the dent.
-I have witnessed the technician, using various tools sometimes working from the outside of the panel and sometimes from the inside.
+A professional paintless dent technician, uses various tools, sometimes working from the outside of the panel and sometimes from the inside.
 Often we have to remove a panel so that the technician can access the interior to pull the dent.
-Check out our You Tube video on PDR to see how it is done.
+Check out our YouTube video on PDR to see how it is done.

 Airpark Collision Center opened in 2006 with a commitment to proper repairs and excellent customer service.
 Please stop in or click here for a quick estimate!